Leo675/twitch-botbuster/README.md

 ###chat_chan
 This is the name of your channel on twitch that the bot will be joining.
 For example, mine is daytona_675.

+###punishment
+This value sets if the bot bans or times users out.
+The value 'ban' will cause permanent bans, any other value will cause timeouts.